mburumaxwell/productboard-dotnet/README.md

 This libray is build using the publicly available documentation.
 The one for the Public API is available at [https://developer.productboard.com](https://developer.productboard.com).
 Whereas the one for the GDPR Public API is available in the help docs at [https://help.productboard.com/en/articles/1947849-delete-customer-data-from-productboard](https://help.productboard.com/en/articles/1947849-delete-customer-data-from-productboard).

+### Installation

+To install using Package Manager Console use:
+> Install-Package productboard
+> Install-Package productboard.Extensions.DependencyInjection

+To install using dotnet cli use:
+> dotnet add productboard
+> dotnet add productboard.Extensions.DependencyInjection

+Alternatively, you can use the NuGet package manager in Visual Studio by searching for `productboard` or `productboard.Extensions.DependencyInjection` and then click install.

 ### Usage